Old Farmhouse, Southampton

 The Old Farmhouse is a Grade II* listed pub which was originally a farmhouse, and dates back to at least 1560.
 It was rebuilt in 1611 and converted to its current usage in 1843.
 It is claimed to be the oldest building which is now a pub with a beer garden in Southampton, Hampshire.
 It is situated adjacent to the Mount Pleasant level crossing on the South West Main Line.

 History

 The farmhouse, shown on the 1560 map of Southampton, was rebuilt in 1611, a date depicted in white bricks on the south wall, by an unknown person referred to in the surviving records as E.R.

 Panton's Wareham Brewery took out a 1000-year lease on the property and opened a beer house here with Mrs. Annette Eddy listed as landlady in 1852.
 Scrase's Star Brewery took over the lease in 1892 followed later by Strong's Romsey Brewery.

+In 1941 a land mine exploded in nearby Derby Road which caused most of the roof tiles to fall off of the building.
+The tiles were collected and piled up in front of the pub before the roof was repaired.